LLM Providers¶

 endpoint: ${OLLAMA_ENDPOINT}

-Use different providers in your agent:
+Use them in an agent:

 # agent.yaml